 Error #3: Athletes Avoiding Power Exercises

-Even more than heavy lifting, power training—which includes jumping, plyometrics, and explosive weight lifting—is likely the least understood but most essential training component of endurance sport.
+Even more than heavy lifting, power training—which includes jumping, plyometrics, and explosive weight lifting—is likely the least understood but most essential training component of a strength training program for endurance athletes.
 Like heavy lifting, training to be more explosive seems counterintuitive to success within the context of endurance competition.
 However, especially for runners, power training increases tendon stiffness, which allows for greater storage and release of elastic energy.
 This means that for every step, the best runners have more efficient tendons, and can therefore use less muscular effort on the run.
 It is not uncommon to see a runner’s VO2max—a measure of aerobic power—go down as they age, even though their running times are improving.
 Despite age-related declines in aerobic output, the athlete can still improve performance by increasing efficiency of the muscles, tendons, and connective tissues in the body with the implementation of smart training methods.

 Another interesting feature of increasing strength and power is that a stronger athlete has the potential to apply the same or greater amounts of force in less time than an athlete who is less strong.
 This increase in force produced in less time can theoretically prevent muscles from occluding (accumulation of blood via blockage of blood vessels) and will allow for more time during the movement cycle for the muscles to recover, and therefore delay markers of fatigue.